AJschoons/ParkFinder/README.md

 ### Google Analytics

 The app is setup to track how long a user spends on each screen, and also most any significant UI event.
 This includes touching map markers, making a call, navigating to a park, animating to current location, and so on.
 Being able to do this was a nice perk of keeping the app simple.
-It will be interesting to see which parts of the apps people use the most.
+It will be interesting to see which parts of the app people use the most.